 I often receive requests from potential customers asking whether I am a certified translator and the answer is not as straightforward as it seems.
-Unfortunately, in the UK and in Italy the translation profession is not regulated.
+Unfortunately, in the UK and Italy, the translation profession is not regulated.

 Some institutions, namely the Public Services bodies, the Home Office, and the Police will require interpreters and translators to be part of one of these registers and to pass certain accreditation tests, such as the Diploma in Public Service Interpreting (DPSI).
 And even though there is an abundance of university courses for translators and interpreters.
 Generally speaking, it is possible to practice the translation profession without having received any formal training.